MCKnute/rails_payme_project/README.md

-This is a very basic Ruby on Rails template, utilizing Bootstrap with SASS and one controller called Welcome.
+This is a very basic Ruby on Rails template, utilizing PostgreSQL for the database and Bootstrap with SASS for the front end.

+Also includes one controller called Welcome.

 Note that /app/assets/stylesheets/welcome.scss contains the body padding for the Jumbotron; all controllers using the Jumbotron should have that body padding code.